RIDM: Reinforced Inverse Dynamics Modeling for Learning from a Single Observed Demonstration: Reinforced Inverse Dynamics Modeling

-Broadly speaking, RIDM consists of two phases.
+RIDM consists of two phases.
 The goal of the first phase is to initialize the inverse dynamics model.
-This can either be done by selecting $\theta$ at random, or -- if a known policy is available to the learner -- by having the agent generate its own set of state-action-next-state triples and using supervised learning to fit $\theta$ to those triples.
-In the second phase, RIDM alternates between generating agent behavior according to $\theta$ and the expert demonstration and optimizing $\theta$ in response to the amount of environment reward obtained by the generated behavior.
-During this phase, the learner uses the demonstration to guide the agent's behavior (i.e., imitation) and uses the observed environment reward to adjust $\theta$ such that actions leading to high rewards are generated (i.e., reinforcement).
-The goal of this two-phase procedure is to allow the agent to reach the expert's level of performance and, hopefully, to outperform it.
-The pseudo-code for RIDM is given in Algorithm \ref{method_code}, and each phase is described in more detail below.
+This phase can either be done by selecting $\theta$ at random, or -- if a known policy is available to the learner -- by having the agent generate its own set of state-action-next-state triples and using supervised learning to fit $\theta$ to those triples.
+In the second phase, RIDM alternates between generating agent behavior according to $\theta$ and the expert demonstration, and optimizing $\theta$ in response to the amount of environment reward obtained by the generated behavior.
+During this phase, the learner uses the demonstration to guide the agent's behavior (i.e., imitation), but uses the observed environment reward to adjust $\theta$ such that actions leading to high rewards are generated (i.e., reinforcement).
+The goal of this two-phase procedure is to find the optimal policy in terms of total task reward (which may outperform the expert) by using the expert demonstration as a guide.
+The pseudo-code for RIDM is given in Algorithm \ref{method_code}, and each phase is described in more detail below. \footnote{Even though RIDM is described as a method that requires both environment rewards and state-only demonstrations, the algorithm can be used even if the reward is not available for instance by defining the reward as the negative of the distance between the demonstrated state and the imitator's state at each time step.}